cozlind/page/_posts/2016-01-20-satry-renderer.md

 ![](/assets/img/satry/2.jpg)

-I accomplished a obj model loader which can help me input the sandard `.obj` model even with normal texture.
+I accomplished an `.obj` model loader which can help me input the standard `.obj` model even with normal texture.
 Then Satry set four different kinds of light sources to make it looks real.

 ![](/assets/img/satry/4.jpg)